 What are the student eligibility criteria?

-studentship must have obtained, or be about to obtain, a UK degree, or the equivalent qualification gained outside the UK, in an appropriate area of medical sciences.
+Students will need to meet the standard academic eligibility criteria.
+Applicants for a studentship must have obtained, or be about to obtain, a UK degree, or the equivalent qualification gained outside the UK, in an appropriate area of biomedical sciences.
 However, the DTP also welcomes students from non-medical backgrounds, especially in the areas of computing, mathematics and the physical sciences.

 Successful applicants will also need to meet the entry requirements of their home institution.

-UKRI fully funded studentships through the GW4 BioMed2 MRC DTP are available to applicants who would be classed as an international student.
-There is a limit to the number of international students we can accept onto our programme (up to 30% cap across our partnership per annum).
+UKRI fully-funded studentships through the GW4 BioMed2 MRC DTP are available to applicants who would be classed as an international student.
+There is a limit to the number of international students we can accept onto our programme (up to a 30% cap across our partnership per annum).
 The GW4 partner institutions have an agreement that the fee difference between home and international students will be waived by the home institution.

 Students will also need to meet the English Language requirements of their home institution.
 The Management Board will not be made aware of the applicant’s English language skills during the shortlisting process.